These early Black Friday deals are available now at Amazon

-Black Friday is only a few days away, but lots of deals on top products are available right now.
-There are almost too many sales to keep track of, but Amazon's Black Friday page along with this article are good to keep bookmarked, since both are updated regularly.
-As of now, Amazon has lowered prices on a number of its house brand media devices, with half-off deals on the Fire TV Stick and Fire TV Stick 4K leading the way.
-But those are just the hors d'oeuvres in this holiday feast -- there are also deals on the Echo Show 8, Kindle Paperwhite, and a long list of non-Amazon products as well.
+Black Friday is not for a few days, but you don't have to wait to take advantage of big sales on top products on Amazon's Black Friday page, which you should bookmark along with this article to stay regularly updated on new deals that go live.
+Amazon has already dropped prices on a bunch of its in-house media devices, including 50% off on the Fire TV Stick and Fire TV Stick 4K.

+But those are just the hors d'oeuvres in this epic holiday feast -- there are also deals on the Echo Show 8, Kindle Paperwhite, and a long list of non-Amazon products as well that you can get right now.

-And before you start shopping, check this out: I recently discovered a few Amazon-specific cash-back tricks you may not know about.
-So check out my advice on how to save an extra 10% to 20% at Amazon.
+Consult my advice on how to save an extra 10% to 20% at Amazon before you start shopping to learn some of the Amazon-specific cash-back tricks that I have recently discovered.

 So without further ado, let's look at the best deals popping over at Amazon right now.